MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/best-practices-oracle-to-postgresql.md

 **Recommended Solution:** Whenever possible, prioritize the adoption of the latest release version of Postgres when migrating.
 The Postgres community dev teams work incredibly hard to squeeze every bit of performance and stability into each new release, and holding back potentially translates to leaving performance on the sidelines.
 Additionally, take full advantage of new Azure features, including SSDv2 storage, the latest server family of infrastructure, and automated index tuning and autonomous server parameter tuning capabilities.

-**Scenario:** Organizations migrating to Postgres for the first time may be unfamiliar with best practices and approaches when identifying slow-running queries, implementing new index-types appropriately, and operating within a database engine environment which does not require query hints.
+**Scenario:** Organizations migrating to Postgres for the first time may be unfamiliar with best practices and approaches when identifying slow-running queries, implementing new index-types appropriately, and operating within a database engine environment which doesn't require query hints.

 **Recommended Solution:** Extensions are an integral part of what makes Postgres so powerful.
 There are several extensions that can provide important features enabling you to ensure your database is operating at peak performance.
 Some key extensions to consider include: